STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Simulation Results

+A comparison across approach preferences (see Figure~\ref{fig:simulationResults}) further indicates that the planner adapts the transient motion mainly through changes in the approach corridors $\pi_{\mathrm{pr}}$, while preserving similar comfort and actuation envelopes.
+In particular, velocity and propeller-speed profiles remain below their limits for all preferences, whereas the time spent inside the designated region varies with corridor geometry.
+This behavior is consistent with the role of the approach-preference $\pi_{\mathrm{pr}}$ as an ergonomics-driven constraint that shapes the path without relaxing safety or feasibility requirements.

-These results highlight the successful integration of ergonomic considerations, dynamic constraints, and physical actuation limits into the trajectory planning process.
-The proposed method ensures mission objectives are met while maintaining operator comfort, system safety, and efficient collaboration between humans and robots.
+These results highlight the successful integration of ergonomic objectives, nonlinear dynamics, and actuator constraints within the \ac{STL}-based planning framework, ensuring mission completion while preserving operator comfort and system safety.

-Lastly, as discussed in Sections \ref{sec:smoothApproximation} and \ref{sec:motionPlanner}, the \ac{STL} optimization problem \eqref{eq:optimizationProblem} was only solvable when using the smooth approximation $\tilde{\rho}_\pi(\mathbf{x})$ of the robustness function $\rho_\pi(\mathbf{x})$, due to the inherently NP-hard nature of the problem.
-This numerical evaluation highlights the importance of the smooth formulation \eqref{eq:optimizationProblemSmooth}, which effectively addresses the non-differentiable aspects of the $\max$ and $\min$ functions used to encode Boolean and temporal operators in the \ac{STL} formula $\pi$ (see Section \ref{sec:robustSignalTemporalLogic}), facilitating the identification of a local minimum.
+Finally, as discussed in Sections \ref{sec:smoothApproximation} and \ref{sec:motionPlanner}, the \ac{STL}-constrained optimization problem \eqref{eq:optimizationProblem} was solvable only through the smooth approximation $\tilde{\rho}_\pi(\mathbf{x})$, which mitigates the non-differentiability introduced by Boolean and temporal operators and enables local optimization.

+While a systematic sensitivity analysis is beyond the scope of this paper, the reported simulations illustrate how modifying selected design parameters, such as the energy weight $w$ or the uncertainty covariance used in the risk analysis, affects trajectory shape, robustness margins, and replanning behavior, whereas feasibility remains governed primarily by physical and safety constraints.

 \end{sloppypar}